Graphegon/Graphony/README.md

 ```
 ![G_debruijn_1.png](docs/imgs/G_debruijn_1.png)

-Once the graph is built up it can be collapsed into a weighted graph,
+Once the graph is built up it can be "collapsed" into a weighted
-where the multi-edges between nodes are summed up into a single edge.
+graph, where the multi-edges between nodes are summed up into a single
-In the GraphBLAS this can be accomplished by calling the relations
+edge.
+In the GraphBLAS this can be accomplished by calling the
-with a semiring:
+relations with a semiring:

 ```python3
 >>> M = G.debruijn(INT64.plus_pair)